Anmol-Baranwal/DevtoGitHub/Examples.md

 > Explanation

 This will save your articles when `saveArticles` is set to `true` (default).
 You can change which directory you want using `outputDir`.
 For instance, the below workflow will save your articles in the `articles` directory.
+The title of each markdown file would be using the title of the article.

 > Workflow code